-11.1 The Equality Analysis that has previously been carried out for the Council Tax Reduction Scheme has been revisited and updated.
+- 11.1 The Equality Analysis that has previously been carried out for the Council Tax Reduction Scheme has been revisited and updated.
 This aims to mitigate the impact on protected groups and includes the continued availability of a discretionary hardship fund which has been made available through the adoption of a Discretionary Discount Policy.
-As part of their consideration of the Council Tax Reduction Scheme for 2024/25 an updated Equality Analysis is attached at Appendix 3b for Members to review.

-12.1 None directly.

-13.1 As the main elements and method of calculating awards will remain the same for 2024/25 no consultation exercise is required.
+As part of their consideration of the Council Tax Reduction Scheme for 2024/25 an updated Equality Analysis is attached at Appendix 6b for Members to review. - 12.0 Sustainability, climate change and environmental considerations: - 12.1 None directly. - 13.0 Internal/external consultation undertaken: - 13.1 As the main elements and method of calculating awards will remain the same for 2024/25 no consultation exercise is required. - 14.0 Background papers: - 14.1 None.

-14.1 None.